 The mission of the Communicative Disorders Program (CD) at San Francisco State University (SFSU) is to prepare professionals to provide competent and compassionate service to people with communication disorders, across the lifespan.
 The SFSU CD Program is based on the following core values: collaboration; compassion; resilience; inquiry and investigation; life-long learning; professionalism; multiculturalism; leadership; mentorship; advocacy; and internationalism.
-To learn more about our vision, mission and goals, please read the CD Program Strategic Plan our Position Statement on Supporting Students who are Non-native Speakers of Standard American English.
+To learn more about our vision, mission and goals, please read the CD Program Strategic Plan as well as our Position Statement on Supporting Students who are Non-native Speakers of Standard American English.

 The vision of the CD Program at SFSU is to meet the challenges of the present and future through dynamic response to the need for qualified professionals in Communication Sciences and Disorders.
 Through a commitment to addressing the needs of the workplace and professional excellence, SFSU CD faculty will provide mentorship for future professionals to gain experience with wide range and diversity of individuals with communicative disorders; to understand their perspectives; and to integrate research with clinical practice in support of people with communication disorders across the life span.